Nmedia - Fotolia

 "Providing complete security is really hard to do, and very few things actually do it today.
 I won't say this [Datrium product] is 100% of the way there, but it's a great step," Fellows said.
 "The people who really get security will get that [Datrium Blanket Encryption] is a big deal.
 The people that just want a checkbox won't care."

-Fellows said one weakness of the Datrium product is key management.
+Fellows said one weakness of the Datrium storage product is key management.
 He said Datrium Blanket Encryption uses its own key manager, as do many storage products that offer encryption.
 He said a better approach is third-party key managers that support the new OASIS Key Management Interoperability Protocol (KMIP) open standard.

 Nunes said Datrium plans to support enterprise key managers, which generally support APIs such OASIS Public-Key Cryptography Standard and KMIP, as well as offering customers the option of Blanket Encryption's built-in key manager.